Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Enjoy the history behind the Colosseum| ©Ruben Ramirez

-If we compare it with the price of a standard visit that does not go through the Arena (priced at 44 €) the difference is very little and honestly, it is well worth paying a little more to descend into the bowels of the amphitheater.
+If we compare it with the price of a standard visit, which does not pass through these two places, has a price of 44 €, but it is well worth paying a little more to descend into the bowels of the amphitheater.

-Is it worth visiting the Colosseum Arena?
+Is it worth visiting the Colosseum Arena and the subway?

 Discover the secrets of the arena| ©Mathew Schwartz